 Up until November 2014, a bingo site that was totally based abroad with NO physical presence in the UK at all could be legal for UK players.
 This was because of the existence of the “UK Whitelist” which meant that gambling sites regulated in Malta, Isle of Man, Gibraltar, Alderney or Antigua & Barbuda were treated as if regulated in the UK.

-The situation now is that to be legal for UK play bingo sites must have a licence from the UK Gambling Commission, and it is extremely easy to check whether or not they do, as they are also required to display a link to a page at the Gambling Commission which shows their licence status.
+The situation now is that UK bingo sites must have a licence from the UK Gambling Commission, and it is extremely easy to check whether or not they do, as they are also required to display a link to a page at the Gambling Commission which shows their licence status.
 But is it really that simple?

-- Do They Actually Have To Be Based In The UK?
+- Do UK Bingo Sites Actually Have To Be Based In The UK?

 - UK Licensing Arrangements – Bingo Software Overview

 - The Feel of the Site